Future Air Defender

+The German Navy decided to pursue its own project with the F127 Frigate based on the MEKO A400 AMD.

 History

-On 17 December 2020 the Dutch Secretary for Defence Barbara Visser and her German counterpart Benedikt Zimmer signed an agreement wo jointly work towards a replacement for the De Zeven Provinciën and Sachsen-class frigate.
+On 17 December 2020 the Dutch Secretary for Defence Barbara Visser and her German counterpart Benedikt Zimmer signed an agreement to jointly work towards a replacement for the De Zeven Provinciën and Sachsen-class frigate.

 This program isn't the first time that the Netherlands and Germany have worked together on a new frigate class.
 They also collaborated on the classes that this program is set to replace in the Trilateral Frigate Cooperation together with Spain.
 Back then this was mostly aimed towards sensors with each country developing their own hull.
 This resulted in the common use of the SMART-L and APAR radars.
 And more recently the Dutch Damen Group is working together with a German consortium (including Lürssen and Blohm+Voss) on the F126 frigate.

 In November 2021 it was announced that Germany chose to use radar from Hensoldt.
 This was following Germany's decision to label the construction of surface ships among key technologies.
 However, this decision strains the cooperation between Germany and The Netherland because part of the agreement was to develop radar and weaponsystems together.
 Also the fact that the two countries have different requirements for the size of internal spaces like stairs causes a difficulty in the cooperation.

 During a defence meeting on November 7, 2022, with the Tweede kamer questions were raised by MP Peter Valstar on the future of the cooperation, pointing towards the German navy leaning into the idea of acquiring a similar ship like the American Constellation class, which in first instance was not designed as an air defence frigate.
 New Secretary for Defence, Christophe van der Maat, said that there are still multiple scenarios possible with or without German participation.
 To avoid a permanent break in the partnership a project organization was formed to set up a directory of requirements and building rules both countries can accept.